daerlnaxe/Pack-My-Game/README.md

  * It logs everything during the game treatment in a window, and a file.

 ## Versions
+### Alpha 2.0.0.0
+ * Big changes, the application migrates to wpf system instead of forms.
+ * .Net Core + .Net standard for external libraries.
+ * Unpack released to reinject game into LaunchBox (several modes)
+ * Calculates a md5 files after compression
+ * extract datas about platform to keep it somewhere (a new mode will come to exploit this)
+ * Datas extracted named True Backup doesn't use a class, to follow evolution of LaunchBox without managing.
+If there is no big update about xml files it must follow without problem all updates.
+ * Big modifications about behavior for windows asking what to do in case of file conflict (split about memorized choices between images files and others).
+ * Some minor bugs are know, refer to this section before to use it.
+ * Split a big part of xml works to be reusable (you can use it but there is a lot of cleaning to do).
+ * New system for localization for Pack-My-Game (uses xml files, you just need to copy us file, translate and if possible name like i did)
+ * Still to have some localization to finish.
+ * New system of limitation for characters in cheat code windows, old exists for the while by the button, use the checkbox for the newest)
+ * There is no more verification before asking to user what to do, there is a verification only in case of copy.

 ### Beta 1.6.0.2 Work In Progress
  * Give a name when you want to choose to rename.
  * Correction for a windows, when you want to extend size to view files to get.